jo0707/vibemix/README.md

 -   Node integration disabled in renderer
 -   Secure preload scripts for IPC communication
 -   Restricted access to system APIs through controlled interfaces

+## Contributing

+Feel free to contribute by submitting issues or pull requests.
+For major changes, please open an issue first to discuss what you would like to change.